Controlled Persistence at the Execution Boundary

 IT MUST CONTROL HOW THAT STATE CHANGES

-Memory without governance leads to corruption.
-The question is not whether your system remembers — it is whether it controls what is allowed to become memory.
+Memory without governance leads to drift.
+The question is not whether your system remembers — it is whether it controls what is allowed to become state.

 Request a Conformance Evaluation →